Reinforcing RCTs with Multiple Priors while Learning about External Validity: Introduction

-In these types of sequential experiments, it is common for the policymaker to not use the optimal assignment rule.
-It is well known that in settings in which the policymaker must learn the truth, the optimal assignment rule (i.e. the one that maximizes her \emph{subjective} payoff) can have undesirable properties, such as failing to learn the correct treatment effects or being hard to compute and implement.\footnote{To illustrate this point, consider a simple model with two treatments, A and B. For simplicity, suppose the policymaker knows that the average effect of treatment A is zero.
-The policy maker, however, does not know the true average effect of treatment B and incorrectly believes that it is negative.
-In this simple example, the optimal policy function never assigns treatment B; and without feedback, the policymaker will never update her (incorrect) prior that treatment B is bad.
+In settings, such as this one, in which the policymaker must learn the truth, it is common not to use the optimal assignment rule.
+This rule (i.e. the one that maximizes her \emph{subjective} payoff) can have undesirable properties, such as failing to learn the correct treatment effects or being hard to compute and implement.\footnote{To illustrate this point, consider a simple model with two treatments, A and B. For simplicity, suppose the policymaker knows that the average effect of treatment A is zero.
+The policymaker, however, does not know the true average effect of treatment B and incorrectly believes that it is negative.
+In this simple example, an optimal policy is to never assign treatment B; and without feedback, the policymaker will never update her (incorrect) prior that treatment B is bad.
 While this assignment rule is optimal from the perspective of the policymaker, it is undesirable from an objective point of view.
-This example also illustrates the need for experimentation because such a situation would not occur if the policy rule involved some degree of experimentation.} As a result, the literature on multi-armed bandits have studied certain properties of different heuristic strategies such as $\epsilon$-greedy \citep{Watkins:1989} and Thompson Sampling \citep{Thompson:1933} and its refinements (e.g. Upper Confidence Bounds \citep{LaiRobbins:1985}, or exploration sampling \citep{KasySautmann:2021}).
-We take a different approach and study a \emph{class} of assignment rules, in which the policy functions are Markov -- it does not depend on the stage -- and whose probability of choosing any treatment is bounded away from zero.
-While these restrictions are not innocuous, especially the second one, they are sufficiently general to encompass, under certain conditions, many of the commonly-used solutions in multi-armed bandit problems, including those aforementioned.
+This example also illustrates the need for experimentation because such a situation would not occur if the policy rule involved some degree of experimentation.} As a result, the literature on multi-armed bandits have studied different heuristic rules such as $\epsilon$-greedy \citep{Watkins:1989} and Thompson Sampling \citep{Thompson:1933} and its refinements (e.g. Upper Confidence Bounds \citep{LaiRobbins:1985}, or exploration sampling \citep{KasySautmann:2021,Russo2016}).
+We take a different approach and study a large class of policy rules that encompass, among others, the aforementioned examples.
+Importantly, we find that the only feature of the policy rule that matters for performance is the exploration structure -- a sequence quantifying the amount of experimentation that occurs under a given policy rule at each stage of the experiment.